 - Non-Indicative Name: The cavemen don't live in caves anymore.

-- The Whitest Black Guy: The first episode has the two cavemen making fun out of a caveman working on the news channel for acting more like a stereotypical white human.
+- The Whitest Black Guy: The unaired pilot has the two cavemen making fun out of a caveman working on the news channel for acting more like a stereotypical white human.
+(In the actual first episode there's a throwback with one of the cavemen exclaiming, "I love this guy!" when the character appears on TV.)